aerogear/offix/docs/ref-conflict-client.md

 # Client Side Conflict Resolution

 When performing data synchronization between multiple clients it is common for remote devices to become offline for a certain amount of time.
 As a result of being offline, data that is modified by a client can become outdated with the server.
 Further operations on that record can cause a conflict (often called a collision).
+For more information about offline workflows, please see [Offline Support](ref-offline.md)

-Offix provides a way to manage and resolve these conflicts for any GraphQL type by supplying a `returnType` field with any mutation you wish to resolve conflicts for.
-For more information, please see [Offline Support](ref-offline.md).
-Offix attempts to resolve all conflicts at the field level first, meaning that even if the client data is outdated with the server data it may not trigger a conflict.
+Offix provides a way to manage and resolve these conflicts for any GraphQL type.
+Conflict implementation will require additional elements in your application in order to work:

+ - Mutation `returnType` added on context to any mutation
+ - Additional metadata inside types (for example version field) depending on conflict implementation

+Conflict mechanism is divided between:

+- Conflict detection
+Developers can detect conflicts on resolver level
+- Conflict resolution
+Conflicts are sent back to client and resolved by resending data back to server.

+.
+Offix will allow to detect and resolve conflict without user interactions.
+By default when no changes were made on the same fields, implementation will try to resend modified payload back to server.
+When changes on server and client covering the same fields one of the specified conflict resolution strategies can be used.
+Default strategy will apply client changes on top of the server side.
+Developers can modify strategies for their needs.

-## Working with Conflict Resolution
+## Working with Conflict Resolution on Client

-To enable the client to resolve conflicts, developers first need to configure their resolvers to return the conflict back to the client upon detection.
+To enable conflict resolution we fist need to configure our server side resolvers to perform conflict detection.
+Detection can rely on many different implementations and return the conflict error back to the client.
 For more information about how to do this, please see [Server Side Conflict Resolution](ref-conflict-server.md)

 The client will then automatically resolve them based on the current strategy and notify listeners if the developer supplied any.

 Conflict resolution will work out of the box with the recommended defaults and does not require any specific handling on the client.

 > For advanced use cases developers may customize their conflict implementation by supplying a custom `conflictProvider` in config.
 See Conflict Resolution Strategies below.

 ## Default Conflict Implementation

 By default, conflict resolution is configured to rely on a `version` field on each GraphQL type.
+Version field will also need to be saved to the database in order to detect changes on the server

 For example:

 ```javascript